Oxy-fuel torch vs. plasma cutter

-Oxy-fuel torches have long been a popular choice for cutting metal on a construction site or in the field, due to portability benefits.
-However, technology advancements are making plasma a more portable option than ever before.
-This article will touch on the basics of each process and the pros and cons of plasma versus oxy-fuel in various applications.
+Oxy-fuel torches have long been a popular choice for cutting metal in the field due to portability benefits.
+However, technology advancements are making plasma a more portable option.
+Learn more about the basics of each process and factors to consider in choosing one for your application.

-Plasma is an ionized gas that conducts electricity, and it is created by adding energy to an electrically neutral gas.
+Plasma is an ionized gas that conducts electricity, created by adding energy to an electrically neutral gas.
 The energy is electricity and the gas is typically compressed air.
-Both of these elements are combined in a chamber between an electrode and nozzle, causing the gas to become imbalanced, creating plasma gas.
-Air pressure forces the plasma gas through an orifice in the nozzle, creating a concise constricted flow that is electrically conductive.
+Both elements combine in a chamber between an electrode and nozzle, causing the gas to become imbalanced, creating plasma gas.
+Air pressure forces the plasma gas through the nozzle, creating a concise constricted flow that is electrically conductive.
 The more energy added via the plasma cutter, the hotter the plasma arc becomes, providing more cutting capacity and efficiency.

-Plasma cutters are used to perform cutting and gouging operations, with the average hand-held system capable of cutting a maximum metal thickness of about 1 inch.
-Plasma typically requires a source for compressed air and a substantial amount of electrical power.
+Operations use plasma cutters for cutting and gouging, with the average hand-held system capable of cutting a maximum metal thickness of about 1 inch.
+Plasma typically requires a source for compressed air and electrical power.
 These are issues to consider when the application requires portability, though the reduced size and weight of plasma machines — with some smaller machines weighing about 20 pounds — make them a more portable option than ever.
-Also, the need for electrical power is not an issue on many jobsites where engine-driven welder/generators are commonly available.
+Also, the need for electrical power is not an issue on many jobsites, where engine-driven welder/generators are commonly available.

 With oxy-fuel cutting, an oxygen/fuel gas flame preheats the steel to its ignition temperature.
 A high-powered oxygen jet is then directed at the metal, creating a chemical reaction between the oxygen and the metal to form iron oxide, also known as slag.
 The high-powered oxygen jet removes the slag from the kerf.

-When using oxy-fuel torches, cut quality, preheating times and metal thicknesses all may be influenced by the type of fuel gas used.
-There are four basic fuel gases used most frequently in combination with oxygen for this process: acetylene, propane, propylene and natural gas.
-Fuel gases are typically chosen according to the cutting application, cost, heat output and oxygen consumption.
+When using oxy-fuel torches, the type of fuel gas used may influence cut quality, preheating times and metal thicknesses.
+Cutters most frequently use four basic fuel gases in combination with oxygen for this process: acetylene, propane, propylene and natural gas.
+Operations typically choose fuel gases according to the cutting application, cost, heat output and oxygen consumption.

-Oxy-fuel torches are available in extended lengths to keep the operator at a distance from the heat, flames and slag produced while cutting.
-Most torch hoses are connected to a set of cylinders on a portable cart or in a few cases to a stationary manifold header system.
-The use of long hoses allows greater portability than is afforded by a plasma cutter, which requires electrical power and a compressed air source.
-Oxy-fuel torches are most commonly used with 75- to 100-foot hoses, though in some operations torch hoses of up to 200 feet may be used.
+- Extended lengths available: Oxy-fuel torches are available in extended lengths to keep the operator at a distance from the heat, flames and slag produced while cutting.
+Most torch hoses are connected to a set of cylinders on a portable cart or sometimes to a stationary manifold header system.
+The use of long hoses allows greater portability.

-Two important questions to ask when choosing between plasma and oxy-fuel cutting tools are: what needs to be cut on a day-to-day basis, and what is the thickest metal that will need to be cut?
+When choosing between plasma and oxy-fuel cutting tools, ask yourself: what metal do I cut most often, and what is the thickest metal I will cut?
 If the job consistently requires cutting thicker metals, the time and money saved by quickly cutting through thick metal with an oxy-fuel system makes a difference.
-On the flip side, if precision cutting of stainless steel and aluminum is important, a plasma arc system is the way to go.
-For a quick look at the system comparisons, see the attached chart.
+On the flip side, if precision cutting of stainless steel and aluminum is important, a plasma system is the way to go.

-Both systems have their place in most metal-processing applications, and many operations will benefit from having both systems in their arsenal.
-Oxy-fuel has long been a commonly-used method for many applications, but plasma continues to gain popularity as the equipment advances and becomes less expensive.
+The bottom line: Oxy-fuel torches and plasma cutters have a place in most metal-processing applications, and many operations will benefit from having both systems in their arsenal.